-You will want to arrive between 5-10 minutes early to fill out a quick intake form and allow yourself some time to use the restroom, if needed.
+You will want to arrive between 5-10 minutes early to fill out a quick intake form if you have not already done so online and allow yourself some time to use the restroom, if needed.
 We will enter the massage room and discuss your individual goals for the session and answer any questions you may have.
 Remember that the room is very customizable.
 Everything from the volume of the music, the lighting, the heat on the table, and the temperature of the room are adjustable.
 Feedback about pressure and general comfort are encouraged.

-There are a range of choices: Cupping, Facial Cupping, Hot Himalayan Salt Stones, Aromatherapy, CBD Infused Massage Oil.
+There are a range of choices: Cupping, Facial Cupping, Intraoral, Hot Himalayan Salt Stones, Aromatherapy.
 Within each of these categories your massage will be further customized by deciding on style and technique ranging from a Mild General Relaxation or Deep Tissue General Relaxation, to Post-Injury/Post-Surgery Treatment, and Sports Massage.
-We will communicate about your unique massage needs at the time of your appointment, and in the meantime you can browse the website and read about the various session types here: Description of Services
+We will communicate about your unique massage needs at the time of your appointment, and in the meantime you can browse the website and read about the various session types here: Services

 This can be a little more tricky to answer without directly working with a person.
 It will depend on What your goals for the session are, what type of and how much muscle and soft tissue dysfunction are present, how quickly your muscles respond and release, and your own individual preferences as well.

 A good hurt is often desirable and can be extremely beneficial for some.
 However, what works varies from client to client.
 "No pain, No gain" is often said about massage and isn't always true and should ALWAYS stay within reason.
-With injuries or chronic pain conditions treatment is likely to come with some tenderness or discomfort but should never rise above a level you as the client are able to relax through.
+With injuries or chronic pain conditions treatment is likely to come with some tenderness or discomfort but should never rise above a level you as the client are able to breathe through.
 It is perfectly okay to seek that "good hurt" in a massage, or to take a more gentle approach.
-Studies have shown that clients' muscles tend to respond best to what feels right to them individually, some people respond and relax better with light pressure massage and some people respond better with a firm pressure massage.
+Studies have shown that clients' muscles tend to respond best to what feels right to them, individually.
+Some people respond and relax better with light pressure massage and some people respond better with a firm pressure massage.
 You might respond better to deep tissue work and you might not.
 Some prefer a more generalized relaxation style experience.
 Everyone is different, and it's not really surprising that studies are showing this is perfectly okay!
-Although there are certain dysfunctions, injuries, and conditions that require some discomfort to work through because they are already very painful without introducing touch anyway, or scar tissue and adhesions have formed.
-Those conditions can often be helped with massage and bodywork but may require some discomfort to address yet should still always stay within the pain threshold of you as the client and be something tolerable to work and breath through.
+Although there are certain dysfunctions, injuries, and conditions that require some discomfort to work through because they are already very painful even prior to introducing touch, or perhaps scar tissue and adhesions have formed.
+Those conditions can often be helped with massage and bodywork but may require some discomfort to address yet treatment should still always stay within your personal pain threshold and be something tolerable to work and breathe through.
 Some clients find they are able to work through painful conditions in a way that is not "painful" to them via gentle myofascial release techniques, and/or perhaps cupping or hot stones.
 Some feel the need for a more intensive session to feel results.
 Modalities like cupping and hot stones can vary in intensity and depth as well.
-Additions like aromatherapy and/or topical CBD oil can aid relaxation, and even directly soothe muscle soreness.
+Additions like aromatherapy can aid relaxation, and even directly soothe muscle soreness.
 Client and therapist communication are the primary keys in getting the right massage for each individual.
 Some people are coming for specific treatment of injuries, some may have specific problem areas but are really just looking for general relaxation without focusing on those problems.
 It is your massage, let's work together to make sure your massage is customized to fit your needs on the day of your visit!